 How do I select a law school?

-With more than 200 law schools accredited in the United States by the American Bar Association (ABA), making a decision about which law school to attend can be a challenge.
+With almost 200 law schools accredited in the United States by the American Bar Association (ABA), making a decision about which law school to attend can be a challenge.
 To make this decision, you need to consider which schools fit your credentials (primarily CGPA and LSAT score) and your goals and interests well.

 What schools will likely admit me based on my credentials?

 While schools complete a holistic review your application, your CGPA and LSAT/GRE score are the most important factors for admission at most law schools.
 Each school will disclose its 25th/50th/75th percentiles for CGPA and LSAT score of its entering class.
 For some schools, data is also available for GRE scores.
 You can find these statistics for each school by locating the “ABA Required Disclosures” link on the home page of the school’s website and looking for the Standard 509 Info Report.
 These are the statistics schools must provide to the ABA.
 You can also go to the ABA Official Guide to Law Schools to find this information.